xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

-Changes OfferCreate transactions so that if an Offer uses `tfImmediateOrCancel` and transaction processing kills the Offer without moving any funds, the transaction uses the result code `tecKILLED` instead of `tesSUCCESS`.
-If the Offer exchanges any amount of funds, even a small amount, the transaction still uses `tesSUCCESS`.
+Changes OfferCreate transactions so that if an Offer uses <span class="code-snippet">tfImmediateOrCancel</span> and transaction processing kills the Offer without moving any funds, the transaction uses the result code <span class="code-snippet">tecKILLED</span> instead of <span class="code-snippet">tesSUCCESS</span>.
+If the Offer exchanges any amount of funds, even a small amount, the transaction still uses <span class="code-snippet">tesSUCCESS</span>.
 There are no other changes to the processing of the transaction (for example, in terms of whether it cleans up expired and unfunded Offers that were encountered in the ledger during transaction processing).

-Without this amendment, "Immediate or Cancel" Offers that failed to move any funds returned a `tesSUCCESS` result code, which could be confusing because the transaction effectively did nothing.
+Without this amendment, "Immediate or Cancel" Offers that failed to move any funds returned a <span class="code-snippet">tesSUCCESS</span> result code, which could be confusing because the transaction effectively did nothing.

 ## MultiSign